 Keep the mouse out of your new house

 Here are a few things on my "rodent-proofing" checklist that I made sure to do before I left our stored belongings in the garage:

 - I didn't pack anything edible that mice are attracted to: cereals, baby snacks, etc...
 A mouse’s eyesight is very poor, therefore, the sense of smell and feel is very important for their survival.
 The sense of smell is the strongest of the five senses for mice, and they can smell through containers from a distance, they are like the shark of land.

 - Cardboard boxes are pretty much the worst container to use if you don't want mice to inhabit your things.
 They eat it, chew it, nest with it, and destroy it.
 Air-tight containers with thick plastic are the best option.
 Although mice can chew through thick plastic given enough time, they are more of a deterrent than cardboard.

 - I placed 1 pouch of Fresh Cab® in every tub.
 Knowing that I packed our stuff in plastic, air-tight containers was enough to know that I would not find rodents in them, but protecting them with Fresh Cab sealed the deal.

 - I also placed Fresh Cab pouches around the perimeter of the storage garage.
 This is always a good idea when you are storing things for any length of time, even if the area has not previously had a rodent problem.
 Mice are attracted to clutter and dirt, which is difficult to avoid in storage.

-I'm looking forward to taking a deep breath when I crack the lids our tubs and knowing I won't be frightened by a sneaky mouse jumping out at me, almost as much as I'm looking forward to settling into our forever home with so many friends and relatives nearby!
+I'm looking forward to taking a deep breath when I crack the lids our tubs and knowing I won't be frightened by a sneaky mouse jumping out at me, almost as much as I'm looking forward to settling into our forever home!